 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Recently, the U.S. Preventive Services Task Force (Task Force), an independent, volunteer panel of national experts in prevention and evidence-based medicine, made a recommendation that screenings for colorectal cancer start at age 45, as compared to the prior recommendation of age 50.
-While a five-year difference might not seem like much, colorectal surgeon, David Liska, MD, FACS, FASCRS, and director of the Sanford R. Weiss Center for Hereditary Colorectal Cancer, believes that this is very encouraging news — especially when it comes to saving lives.
-It’s important to note that this recommendation came in the form of a draft that was published on Oct.
-27. It is still in the stages of being finalized at this time.
+The U.S. Preventive Services Task Force (Task Force), an independent, volunteer panel of national experts in prevention and evidence-based medicine, now recommends that screenings for colorectal cancer start at age 45, as compared to the prior recommendation of age 50.
+While a five-year difference might not seem like much, colorectal surgeon, David Liska, MD, FACS, FASCRS, and director of the Sanford R. Weiss Center for Hereditary Colorectal Cancer believes that this is very encouraging news — especially when it comes to saving lives.

 While the American Cancer Society has been making the recommendation that people start getting screened regularly for colorectal cancer at 45 for the last few years, the U.S. Preventive Task Force’s recommendation impacts screening and treatment options for people everywhere in a very positive way.